Fix Paint by Numbers Problems: 15 Common Mistakes Solved

 Fix now: Stop scrubbing.
 Let the area dry, smooth lightly if rough, spot-prime to seal fibers, then repaint with gentle strokes.

 Prevent next time: Avoid overworking wet layers and use light pressure on repeated passes.
+Canvas quality matters - learn more about choosing between canvas and paper for your projects.

 12) Dust, fibers, or hair in the paint